-Those serving life without parole for second-degree murder in Pennsylvania are doomed to die in prison unless they are one of the very few to be granted clemency.
-Pennsylvania's population of lifers is increasingly geriatric.
+Everyone found guilty of felony murder in Pennsylvania must die in prison unless they are one of the few to be granted clemency.
+Over the years, Pennsylvania's population of lifers has grown increasingly geriatric.
 The majority of those in the dataset we reviewed (see footnote 1) were incarcerated when they were youthful.
-The majority were aggressively prosecuted during the 1980s and 1990s, when public views around punishment were harsher; it was the era highlighted by the false fear of the "super predators."
-Many had court-appointed lawyers who were paid low rates, which incentivized them to obtain a quick result rather than adequately prepare, investigate, or negotiate the cases.
+The majority were aggressively prosecuted during the 1980s and 1990s, when public views around punishment were harsher (it was the era highlighted by the false fear of the "super predators").
+Many had court-appointed lawyers who were paid low rates, which incentivized them to obtain quick results rather than adequately prepare, investigate, or negotiate the cases.

-Katherine Parker, Director of Policy, Helen Levin, Co-Chief of Juvenile Life Without Parole Unit, and Mitchell Atkins, legal intern.
+Kavita Goyal, former associate director of policy, was instrumental in obtaining these affidavits.
+We also received assistance from Ayesha Qureshi, Data Analyst, William Barta, Data Analyst, Katherine Parker, Director of Policy, Helen Levin, Co-Chief of Juvenile Life Without Parole Unit, and Mitchell Atkins, legal intern.